-4.6.4 S-BFD for LSP monitoring
+4.6.4 Seamless BFD for LSP monitoring

-S-BFD is used to monitor the liveliness of MPLS LSPs, particularly segment routing (SR) traffic-engineered (TE) paths.
-Separate S-BFD sessions are established over both primary and backup paths.
-If an S-BFD session fails on the primary path, the traffic switches to the backup path.
-If an S-BFD session fails both on primary and backup paths, the traffic is sent over an inactive backup path.
+S-BFD is used to monitor the liveliness of TE-Policy Segment Lists via utilizing the same path with the same label furnishing as datapath traffic.
+In case of redundancy, Separate S-BFD sessions are established over both primary and backup paths.
+If an S-BFD session fails on the primary path, traffic switches to the backup path.
+If S-BFD sessions fail on both primary and backup paths, traffic is sent over an inactive backup path.

 S-BFD is supported on segment lists for TE policies by binding a protection policy containing an S-BFD configuration to an imported TE policy.
-S-BFD packets are encapsulated on the TE policy segment lists and require the discriminator of the local node, as well as a mapping to the far-end reflector node discriminators.
+S-BFD packets are encapsulated on the TE policy segment lists and require the discriminator of the local node, as well as mappings to the far-end reflector node discriminators.
 BFD sets the remote discriminator at the initiator of the S-BFD session based on a lookup in the S-BFD reflector discriminator table, using the endpoint address of the TE policy candidate path.
 A candidate path of a TE policy is considered available only if the number of active S-BFD sessions equals or exceeds a configured threshold.